-- Details on what loan products are eligible to be included in the cover pool. - Describe how the assets for the cover pool are selected. - Provide a description of those products that have non-standard characteristics. - Describe any expected changes in cover pool composition. - Describe the decision process to issue new covered bonds. - Details on the frequency of new assets being included in the cover pool. - Describe the process for removing assets from cover pool. - Details on the type of information that will be supplied to investors (please provide an example). - Details on what data and how frequently the data is provided to the Cover Pool Monitor. - Process for verifying compliance with legal/regulatory/contractual guidelines for covered bonds issuance. - Identification of cover assets and swaps. - Details on how the overcollateralisation ratio is calculated in the programme (including which assets are included and which are not). - Describe how the documents are stored, i.e., externally/internally. - Outline the segregation of the cover pools from the issuer's bankruptcy estate. - Provide details on your contingency plan in the event a transfer is necessary.
+- What loan products are eligible to be included in the cover pool? - How do you select the assets for the cover pool? - Provide a description of those products that have non-standard characteristics. - · Describe any expected changes in cover pool composition. - Describe the decision process to issue new covered bonds. - What is the frequency of new assets being included in the cover pool? - What is the process for removing assets from cover pool? - What type of information will be supplied to investors (please provide an example)? - What data and how frequently is data provided to the Cover Pool Monitor? - Process for verifying compliance with legal/regulatory/contractual guidelines for covered bonds issuance. - Identification of cover assets and swaps. - How is the overcollateralisation ratio calculated in the programme?
+Which assets are included and which are not? - Describe how the documents are stored, i.e., externally/internally. - Outline the segregation of the cover pools from the issuer's bankruptcy estate. - Provide details on your contingency plan in the event a transfer is necessary.

-- New loan boarding process.
+- · New loan boarding process.

-- Procedures for boarding accuracy and data integrity.
+- · Procedures for boarding accuracy and data integrity.

 - Interest rate and/or payment reset process and notification.

-- · Cash management procedures and controls.
+- Cash management procedures and controls.

-- Payment processing and controls including payment methods and frequency.
+- · Payment processing and controls including payment methods and frequency.

 - Exception and suspense account management.

 - · Account reconciliation and timing.

 - Property insurance monitoring procedures.

 - Procedures for responding to customer inquiries, including response times.

-- · Strategy and technology.
+- Strategy and technology.

-- Call volume and average time to answer.
+- · Call volume and average time to answer.

 - Number of staff and ratio to call volume.

 - Process for training and monitoring department and staff performance.

-- · Complaints monitoring procedures.
+- Complaints monitoring procedures.

 - Collection strategies for early-, middle- and late-stage collections.

-- · Details on whether the collections process is centralised or not.

-- Explanation of call and notice cycles by product type.
+- Is collections process centralised?
+If not, please explain the use of local/regional offices (branches) and call centres.
+Explanation of call and notice cycles by product type.

 - Account-to-collector ratio.

 - Right-party contact rates.

 - Hold time and abandonment rates.

 - Use of predictive (behavioural) scoring and other technology.

-- Delinquency, roll and cure rates.
+- · Delinquency, roll and cure rates.

 - Use of technology.

-- Significant changes (past or planned) in procedures or workout strategies or timelines and impact on performance. - Repayment plan, modification and forbearance plan procedures. - Re-default rates. - Use of remodifications, deed in lieu, short sales, DPO and voluntary repossession procedures. - Approach to fraud detection. - Insurance claim (PMI, NHG, national guarantee schemes) processing.
+- · Significant changes (past or planned) in procedures or workout strategies or timelines and impact on performance. - Repayment plan, modification and forbearance plan procedures. - · Re-default rates. - · Use of remodifications, deed in lieu, short sales, DPO and voluntary repossession procedures. - Approach to fraud detection. - Insurance claim (PMI, NHG, national guarantee schemes) processing.